Pickme girl: Timeline

 The first notable occurrence of the expression appeared in a 2005 episode of the television series Grey's Anatomy, in which the character of Meredith Grey, portrayed by Ellen Pompeo, declares: "Pick me.
 Choose me.
 Love me."
 In the context of the scene, this line is addressed to Derek Shepherd, played by Patrick Dempsey, and expresses the wish to be preferred to his wife.

 The expression "pickme-girl" appeared on social networks as early as 2006, when Twitter users were already making fun of women who bragged about being married, as opposed to single women.

-It gained popularity and the meaning we now know in 2016 when the hashtag, #TweetLikeAPickMe was introduced.
+It gained popularity and its current meaning in 2016 when the hashtag, #TweetLikeAPickMe was introduced.
 With numerous publications mocking women seeking to appear more "unique" to attract men's attention the phrase and its new definition began to catch on.

 In the 2020s, the Internet meme became popular on TikTok, where female creators published parody videos criticizing this type of behavior.
 Between 2021 and 2024, TikTok videos associated with this hashtag reached over 2 billion views.

-Pick Me Boy
+Adaptations

-Similar to the concept of "Pick Me Girl", the term "Pick Me Boy" refers to a man who seeks the attention or sympathy of women by devaluing himself or criticizing masculine behaviors perceived as dominant.
-This profile is often associated with attitudes close to Incel culture and the idea that women prefer toxic men.
-This position aims to inspire compassion or approval, as opposed to an image of the "overly nice" boy who presents himself as misunderstood or marginalized.
+Discourse within the LGBTQ+ community has also popularized calling transgender individuals who exhibit behaviors that favor broader society over the in-group as pickmes, which seems to be a derivative of the 'pickme girl' slang term.